How to use if, for, etc. logic tags to process document data in the AnQiCMS template?

 {% endnavList %}

-forThe loop also supportsreversedandsortedA modifier used to change the iteration order:{% for item in archives reversed %}It will traverse the collection in reverse,{% for item in archives sorted %}It will be sorted according to the default sorting rules (usually valid for numbers or strings).
+forLoops also supportreversedandsortedA modifier used to change the iteration order:{% for item in archives reversed %}It will traverse the collection in reverse, while{% for item in archives sorted %}Will be sorted according to the default sorting rule (usually valid for numbers or strings).

-ifandforcombination application: building complex page structures
+ifandforCombination application: Building complex page structures

 {% categoryList productCategories with moduleId="2" parentId="0" %}